To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Why Is Car Seat Safety So Important?

-I became truly passionate about car seat safety after receiving my certification as a Child Passenger Safety Technician (CPST) in 2009 and began seeing, firsthand, how many car seats are incorrectly installed.
-There have been so many innovations in the car seat industry, but it’s a challenge for parents to keep up with all the changes and their everyday application.
-That is why Tot Squad employs a team of certified CPSTs – car seat safety really matters!
+I became truly passionate about car seat safety after receiving my certification as a Child Passenger Safety Technician (CPST) in 2009 and began seeing firsthand how many car seats are incorrectly installed.
+There have been so many innovations in the car seat industry, but it’s a challenge for parents to keep up with all the changes and their everyday applications.
+That is why Tot Squad employs a team of certified CPSTs.– Jen Saxton, Founder Tot Squad

 When Should Car Seats Be Used?

-Your child should be in a car seat EVERY SINGLE TIME they are in a moving vehicle.
-Even if you are only running to the store on the corner, accidents can happen at any time and most accidents happen close to home.
-Also, any time your child is in a car pool or being driven by a caretaker, ensure they have a properly installed car seat that is appropriate for their height and weight.
-I am a stickler; so even when you travel – bring or borrow a car seat.
+Your child should ride in a car seat every single time they are in a moving vehicle.
+Even if you are only running to the store on the corner, accidents can happen anytime, and most accidents happen close to home.
+Also, any time your child is in a carpool or being driven by a caretaker, ensure they have a properly-installed car seat that is appropriate for their height and weight.
+I am a stickler, so even when you travel, bring or borrow a car seat.
 Accidents can happen anywhere.